 FAA safety regulations may be viewed as cumbersome or costly by management and ownership, but they are intended to protect people from unnecessary danger.
 You should expect that flight regulations are being followed, and when they are not, you have legal options.

-If you or a family member has been injured or killed by an aircraft that was in violation of airline safety regulation, contact an aviation attorney.
+If you or a family member has been injured or killed by an aircraft that was in violation of airline safety regulations, contact an aviation attorney.
 You may be able to receive compensation for your pain and suffering.
 Even if you are unsure of the cause, we can investigate the accident to determine what happened and why.

 Airplane Equipment Failure